FootyTAB: Pick The Score

 In "Pick The Score", punters are required to predict the exact number of points a team will score in a match.
 "Pick The Score" has typically been available on matches televised on Channel 9 and previously the ABC only.
 As rounds became spread over a greater number of days, the number of games on which "Pick The Score" was available increased.

+All individual scores from 2 points to 48 are available, along with a "0 or 1" point option as well as "49+".

 Dividends in "Pick The Score", though higher than for "Pick The Winners", are not usually as high as "Pick The Margins" because each game is a separate prize.
 Although there have been some cases where no correct entry has been drawn - usually occurring where a losing team scored an odd number of points through kicking a field goal before the opposition scored several tries, there have never been jackpots on "Pick The Score", because S18.3.21 of The Totalizator Rules specifies countback procedures that enable a dividend to be declared.
 In cases where nobody selected a game's full-time score, prizes are paid out to those punters who were closest, as in the following examples: